pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 ## Defining an Endpoint

-To define an endpoint you will either need to specify a route.
+To define an endpoint you will need to specify a route.
 You can also define the stage name (else it will default to "stage").
 A `stage` is an addressable instance of the Rest API.

 ### Routes